Antonio Lagdameo Jr.

 Antonio Ernesto "Anton" Floirendo Lagdameo Jr. (born January 22, 1968) is a Filipino politician and businessman serving as the Special Assistant to the President since June 2022 in President Bongbong Marcos' administration.
 He was the Representative of Davao del Norte's 2nd district from 2007 to 2016.
-He is married to actress Dawn Zulueta, and is a member of the wealthy Floirendo clan in Southern Mindanao.
-Lagdameo is a grandson of "banana king" Antonio Floirendo Sr., one of Ferdinand Marcos' cronies, through the former's daughter Linda Floirendo-Lagdameo.
+He is the son of the current Philippine Permanent Representative to the United Nations Antonio Manuel Lagdameo, is a member of the wealthy Floirendo clan in Southern Mindanao, and is married to actress Dawn Zulueta.

 As a public servant, Lagdameo's main focus was on rural and agricultural development, social conservatism, education and lifelong learning, tourism and sustainable development.
 He is the largest individual donor to the 2022 presidential campaign of Bongbong Marcos, contributing more than ₱240 million to the campaign.

-Education
+Early life and education

+Lagdameo was born on January 22, 1968, in the then-municipality of Tagum, Davao del Norte to Antonio Manuel Lagdameo and Linda Floirendo.
+He is a grandson of "banana king" Antonio Floirendo Sr., one of Ferdinand Marcos' cronies.